What the Rich Know About Investing That You Don't

 Keeping as many dollars as possible also means not burning money on high-fee investments.
 Even the wealthy, who arguably have plenty of money to burn, know how to be frugal where it counts.

 For retail investors, this means focusing on low-cost investments such as index funds and ETFs.
 Avoid any mutual funds with hefty sales loads or 12b(1) fees.
-You should also watch out for high-commission products as well as those with fine-print fees like surrender charges.
+You should also watch out for high-commission products, as well as those with fine-print fees such as surrender charges.

 When wealthy investors use financial advisers, they often opt for fee-only fiduciaries.
 These professionals don't earn commissions for the products they sell, which helps eliminate conflicts of interest.
-They are also legally required to put your best interest before their own.
+They're also legally required to put your best interest before their own.

 Leverage professional guidance to buy back time and peace of mind